 Bad Gastein, a regular clay court stop held in between Wimbledon and the US Open Series bid goodbye to the WTA calendar having host the tournament since 2007 and had seen the likes of Grand Slam champions Samantha Stosur and Francesca Schiavone lift the trophy.
 Andrea Petkovic holds the record for most titles won, triumphing in 2009 and 2014.

 In April 2017, Gstaad will be joined by a new tournament held in Biel/Bienne.
-Both events will be held at the International-level (lowest-tier tournaments in the WTA).
+Both events will be International-level ones (lowest-tier tournaments in the WTA).

 Biel/Bienne, located in northwestern Switzerland is a half-an-hour drive from the capital city of Bern and an approximate 100-minute drive from Gstaad.
 The tournament will be held in a newly-bulit indoor arena and will take place after the conclusion of the Indian Wells/Miami double held in March.

 WTA CEO Steve Simon stated "Swiss tennis is enjoying an exceptional era and we're delighted the beautiful town of Biel will be part of the WTA calendar in 2017.
 We invite our fans to be part of the excitement and enjoy outstanding world-class tennis in Biel."